KUNJ1311/TextUtils/README.md

 ## Setup project

 1. Run command `npm install` in terminal.
-2. Then run the command `npm start` in terminal.
+2. Then run the command `npm run start` in terminal.